mathjax/MathJax/docs/source/api/index.rst

 The following links document the various components that make up MathJax.
 These are implemented as JavaScript objects contained within the single global variable, ``MathJax``.
-Although JavaScript includes an objects with some inheritance capabilities, they do not constitute a full object-oriented programming model, so MathJax implements its own object library.
+Although JavaScript includes an object system with some inheritance capabilities, they do not constitute a full object-oriented programming model, so MathJax implements its own object library.
 This means there is an ambiguity when we speak of an "object", as it could be either a native JavaScript object, or a MathJax object.
-We will use `Object` (capitalized) or `MathJax.Object` for, when the distinction is important.
+When the distinction is importat, we will use `Object` (capitalized) or `MathJax.Object` for the latter; the javascript object will always be listed in lower case.

 You may also want to view the :ref:`advanced topics <advanced-topics>` on the main MathJax documentation page.